 The 2017 Business Rates Revaluation was the largest change to rates since 2008 and the staggering rise in the value of commercial properties in London generated a much higher cost to businesses.

-All commercial premises are attributed a rateable value by the Valuation Office who is part of HMRC.
-Currently, under the 2010 Rating List, all rateable values reflect what your premises might have let for, had they existed in their current condition, on 1 April 2008.
+All commercial premises are attributed a rateable value by the Valuation Office which is part of HMRC.
+Under the 2010 Rating List, all rateable values reflected what your premises might have let for, had they existed in their current condition, on 1 April 2008.